rpuwuh/gnl-war-machine-v2019/README.md

 Tester for GNL

-It might be OK having errors in bonus part
+It might be OK to have errors in bonus part